Ensatina

-Habitat and description
+Description

-The ensatina subspecies E. e. eschscholtzii, or Monterey ensatina, can be found in Santa Cruz, Monterey, and the California coastal mountains.
-They reach a total length of three to five inches, and can be identified primarily by the structure of the tail, and how it is narrower at the base.
-This salamander is the only type that has this tail structure and five toes on the back feet.
+The subspecies Ensatina e. eschscholtzii, the Monterey ensatina, can be found in Santa Cruz and Monterey Counties and into the California coastal mountains.
+With a head-to-tail length of just between 3–5 in, E. e. eschecholtzi can be identified primarily by its tail, which is narrower at the base; it is the only subspecies that has such a tail structure, as well as five toes on the hind limbs.

-Males often have longer tails than the females, and many of the salamanders have lighter colored limbs in comparison to the rest of the body.
-The salamanders lay their eggs underground, often in threes, which then hatch directly into salamanders, skipping the usual aquatic phase.
+Males often have longer tails than the females, and many of these salamanders have lighter-colored limbs, compared to the rest of the body.
+The adult females lay eggs underground, often in sets of threes, which hatch directly into fully-formed salamanders, skipping the usual aquatic juvenile phase.

+The subspecies Ensatina eschscholtzii klauberi, or the large-blotched ensatina, can be found along the mountain ranges of Southern California, and south into a small region of the Sierra Juarez in northern Baja California.

+E. e. klauberi is similar in size to E. e. eschscholtzii; it is mid-sized, with adults growIng a total length of 3–6 in.
+Females tend to have shorter, wider bodies compared to the males.
+However, this subspecies differs from E. e. eschscholtzii in its coloration—nearly black, with blotches of orange, tail, and dark eyes.

 As a ring species

 Ensatina eschscholtzii has been described as a ring species in the mountains surrounding the Californian Central Valley.
-The complex forms a horseshoe shape around the mountains, and though interbreeding can happen between each of the 19 populations around the horseshoe, the Ensatina eschscholtzii subspecies on the western end of the horseshoe cannot interbreed with the Ensatina klauberi on the eastern end.
-As such, it is thought to be an example of incipient speciation, and provides an illustration of "nearly all stages in a speciation process" (Dobzhansky, 1958).
-Richard Highton argued that Ensatina is a case of multiple species and not a continuum of one species (meaning, by traditional definitions, it is not a ring species).
+The complex population forms a horseshoe shape around the mountains, and although interbreeding can happen between each of the 19 populations around said horseshoe, the Ensatina eschscholtzii subspecies on the western end of the horseshoe cannot interbreed with the Ensatina klauberi on the eastern end.
+As such, it is thought to be an example of incipient speciation, providing an illustration of "nearly all stages in a speciation process" (Dobzhansky, 1958).
+Richard Highton, zoologist, argued that Ensatina is a genus of multiple species and not a continuum of one (meaning, by traditional definitions, it is not a ring species).